-Port Cost
+Cost

-Setting Description Factory Default Numerical value input Input a higher cost to indicate that this port is less suitable as a 200000 by user node for the Spanning Tree topology.
+Setting Description Factory Default Numerical value input Input a higher cost to indicate that this port is less suitable as 200000 by user a node for the Spanning Tree topology.
 200000

-Port Status
+Status

-It indicates the current Spanning Tree status of this port.
-Forwarding for normal transmission, or Blocking to block transmission.
+Indicates the current Spanning Tree status of this port.
+Forwarding for normal transmission, Blocking for block transmission, or Link down for no connection.